JaneKahiu/moneyx-exchange-app-/README.md

 - [ ] Internationalization (i18n)
 - [ ] Unit and integration tests

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-For questions or support, please open an issue in the GitHub repository.

----

-Built with ❤️ using React + Vite + Tailwind CSS
+Built with  using React + Vite + Tailwind CSS